Pork and Choy Sum Stir-Fry Rice Noodles

 • 6 tablespoons extra virgin olive oil

-• 1 kg skinless and boneless pork leg trimmed and thinly sliced to about 3cm in length
+• 1 kg skinless and boneless pork leg trimmed and thinly sliced lengthwise

-• 2 bunches choy sum washed and cut into 8cm in length
+• 2 bunches choy sum washed and cut into 3 inch in length

 • 6 baby carrots peeled and finely shredded